TapeWerm/MCscripts/README.md

 sudo systemctl enable mc-rmbackup@MCBE.service --now
 ```
 ## Bedrock Edition setup
-I recommend replacing RequiresMountsFor and the 3rd argument to MCBEbackup.sh in [/etc/systemd/system/mcbe-backup@.service](systemd/mcbe-backup@.service) and the 1st argument to find in [/etc/systemd/system/mcbe-rmbackup@.service](systemd/mcbe-rmbackup@.service) with an external drive to dump backups on.

 Stop the Minecraft server.
 ```bash
 # Move server directory or